Review: ‘Vulcanizadora,’ starring Joshua Burge and Joel Potrykus

 Why are Derek and Marty camping in the woods?
 Things become interesting in the middle of the film, when more information is revealed.
 Derek has brought small explosive devices.
 He and Marty are seen testing one of these explosive devices.
 Marty and Derek eventually go to a beach area, where their intentions become evident.

-Derek has his own personal problems: He is angry about not being able to his son Jeremy (played by Solo Potrykus), who is about 5 or 6 years old.
+Derek has his own personal problems: He is angry about not being able to see his son Jeremy (played by Solo Potrykus), who is about 5 or 6 years old.
 Derek complains to Marty that Derek’s ex-wife Lynn (played by Melissa Blanchard) has turned Jeremy against Derek.
 Derek also believes that Jeremy cares more about Lynn’s current husband, who buys gifts for Jeremy that Derek wouldn’t be able to afford.
 “Everybody just fucking ripped me off,” Derek says bitterly.

 Nothing can really prepare viewers for where “Vulcanizadora” ends up going in the story.
 What starts out looking like a harmless camping trip turns out to be something very different.
 The acting performances in “Vulcanizadora” are adequate, although Burge stands out for how he depicts Marty’s complexity.
 Burge received a Tribeca Festival special jury mention for his “Vulcanizadora” performance.
 Where “Vulcanizadora” excels the most is in the writing and direction, which build layers of suspense until the movie’s final knockout scenes.